Michael-Meade/MinerFind/_posts/2019-05-04-Dorking-Out.md

 ![Octocat](https://i.imgur.com/sN30kiv.png=100x20)<br>
 Figure 3: Shows the Site: and the " " operator used to find a specific email address in a Google Search.
+The site operator is useful if researcher wants Google to only give results that contain that domain.
+This can limit the amount of resutls.